HAIFIT: Human-to-AI Fashion Image Translation: Methodology

 To address this issue, we introduce the AFRM to learn the feature $\widetilde{x}$.
 The AFRM consists of a two-layer LSTM network, capturing abstract drawing intent features from four directions.
 After downsampling $\widetilde{x}$, we obtain the feature $\widetilde{x'} \in \mathcal{R}^{b \times 256 \times 4 \times 4}$.
 We then swap feature positions after merging its second and third dimension features to obtain $\mathcal{R}^{4 \times b \times 1 \times 1024}$ and divide it into four parts, namely $\widetilde{x}_{0}$, $\widetilde{x}_{1}$, $\widetilde{x}_{2}$, and $\widetilde{x}_{3}$, with dimensions $\mathcal{R}^{b \times 1 \times 1024}$.
 These features are then individually sequence inputted into the LSTM network, generating features $\overline{x}_{0}$, $\overline{x}_{1}$, $\overline{x}_{2}$, and $\overline{x}_{3}$ by recursively processing the input features from different directions.
 Next, we concatenate the features $\overline{x}_{0}$, $\overline{x}_{1}$, $\overline{x}_{2}$, and $\overline{x}_{3}$ to obtain the feature $\overline{x'} \in \mathcal{R}^{4 \times b \times 1 \times 1024}$.
 Afterward, we restore the dimension of $\overline{x'}$ to the dimension of $\widetilde{x'}$.
 Finally, we apply a 1$\times$1 convolutional layer along the channel dimension to obtain the output feature $\overline{x} \in \mathcal{R}^{b \times 256 \times 4 \times 4}$.

 The MFFE is employed to learn features from different perspectives of the sketches, which enables us to capture variations in lines and abstract painting intentions in crucial areas of the sketches.
 In the task of sketch-to-image generation, it is vital for the encoder to acquire diverse line patterns and painterly intent in clothing patterns and details.
 Failure to do so can severely impact the visual quality of the synthesized image, even if the overall generation quality is satisfactory.
 As a result, to further ensure the consistency of the generated images, we introduce the concept of reverse sketch feature input.
-This is because a sketch should yield consistent results regardless of the direction it is interpreted from.
+This is because a sketch should yield consistent results regardless of the direction it is interpreted from, which can be referred to Fig.~\ref{fig:view}.
+We also provide the structural details related to the AFRM in MFFE in Fig.~\ref{fig:s2i} (ii).
+We serialize the feature $\widetilde{x}$ obtained from the SCM and input it into the AFRM through forward and reverse feature inputs.
+The output features $\overline{x}_{for}^{\prime}$ and $\overline{x}_{rev}^{\prime}$ are then fused to obtain the unified sketch abstract stroke feature $\overline{x}$, which is subsequently used in the later stages of the model.
 Therefore, the aforementioned process can be summarized as follows:

 Finally, we fuse the global structure feature $\widetilde{x}$ and abstract intention feature $\overline{x}$ through a differentiable parameter $\zeta$ with the initial value of 1.0 to get the embedded sketch feature $x$: